 In Key Stage 1, teachers continue to build on the children's reading skills further by sharing books together and modelling good reading.
-Phonics is largely taught in classes from phases 5-6 with exceptions for EAL children who are new to the country.
-During the Autumn Term of Year 1, phases 3 and 4 are recapped to consolidate.
+Phonics is largely taught in classes from phase 5 with exceptions for SEN children and EAL children who are new to the country.
 Catch up interventions take place during afternoon sessions for target children.
 Five key texts are selected each half term to share with children and expose them to a variety of texts so they will have accessed 60 books in depth by the time they leave Key Stage 1.
 Teachers share at least '5 Key Texts' daily to build up children's bank of stories, meeting a range of engaging picture books, authors and illustrators.
 Children are introduced to a range of text types including: multicultural stories, poems, rhymes, fairy tales, traditional tales, encyclopedias, dictionaries, non-fiction texts, picture books and stories by a range of authors.
 Children are taught how to read for meaning and answer questions about texts.
-Children are provided with regular opportunities to read aloud, both with teachers, volunteers and peers through individual and guided reading sessions on a weekly basis.
-This is recorded in their homework and reading diaries as well as the class teacher's own individual and guided reading records.
+Children are provided with regular opportunities to read aloud, both with teachers, teaching assistants, volunteers and peers through individual and guided reading sessions on a weekly basis.
+This is recorded in their homework and reading diaries as well as the class teacher's own reading records.
 Children are given an opportunity to apply their phonics knowledge and skills through decodable reading books.
 When children can read fluently, they progress onto 'Early Readers' books before they move into Lower Key Stage 2.